The Price of a Forever Stamp Could Be Going Up...Again

 INDIANAPOLIS -- The US Postal Service wants to raise the price of its first-class Forever stamp from 50 cents to 55 cents to help cover some of its financial losses.

 If approved by regulators, the five-cent price increase would be the biggest since 1991.
-The price of each additional ounce would go down, from 21 cents to 15 cents.

 The rates for Priority Mail Flat Rate service and First-Class Package Service would also increase.